Network construction: A learning framework through localizing principal eigenvector: Introduction

-Due to the versatile applicability of the eigenvector properties, we explore the network architecture by optimizing the specific behavior of the PEV.
-In this article, we study the network architecture from a different point of view.
-Instead of analyzing the properties of a network, we construct a sequence of networks, $\{\mathcal{G}_1, \mathcal{G}_2, \ldots, \mathcal{G}_{opt} \}$ optimizing some specific behavior of the PEV.
-The primary aim of this framework is to examine the sequence of networks and learn the network properties collectively when optimizing some function $\zeta:\Re^n \rightarrow \Re$ on the eigenvectors.
-In other words, we can represent an undirected network or graphs by an adjacency matrix which encodes the interactions or relations among $n$ objects (nodes) of a real-world complex system.
-Hence, the adjacency matrix is symmetric, and from the eigenvalue equation, we have a $n$ number of system of linear equations.
-The $n$ number of eigenvectors represent $n$ different solutions of the system.
-Moreover, each eigenvector has different meaning corresponding to the underlying system.
-We have an interest in the network architecture which will satisfy some particular behavior of the eigenvector (solution).
+Due to the versatile applications of the eigenvector properties, we analyze the network architecture which optimizes a specific behavior of its PEV.
+In this article, we study the network structure from a different point of view.
+Instead of analyzing the properties of a network, we construct a sequence of networks, $\{\mathcal{G}_1, \mathcal{G}_2, \ldots, \mathcal{G}_{final} \}$ optimizing a few specific behaviors of the PEV.
+The primary aim of this framework is to examine the sequence of networks and learn the network properties collectively when optimizing a function $\zeta:\Re^n \rightarrow \Re$ on the eigenvectors.
+In other words, we can represent an undirected network by an adjacency matrix which encodes the interactions or relations among $n$ objects (nodes) of a real-world complex system.
+We consider that the adjacency matrix is symmetric, and hence from the eigenvalue equation, we have $n$ number of eigenvectors which represent $n$ different solutions of the system.
+Each eigenvector has a different meaning corresponding to the underlying system.
+We have an interest in network architecture that satisfies few particular behaviors of the eigenvector (solution).
 The entry of an eigenvector for a symmetric matrix may contain negative, zero, or positive values.
-Can we tune the eigenvector entries and construct the network structure accordingly $?$ Here, tuning can be performed based on a particular function $\zeta$, and for our purpose, it is inverse participation ratio (IPR), and we focus only on the PEV.
-Thus, according to the Perron-Frobenius theorem \cite{miegham_book2011}, all the entries of the PEV are positive for a connected network.
-The IPR measures the (de)localization of an eigenvector.
-Localization of an eigenvector refers to a state when few components of the vector take very high values while rest of the entries take small values.
-That means how the entry values of the PEV and the corresponding network structure is related.
-Reversely, to get a particular behavior of the PEV what will be the interaction matrix and in our case, it is network structure.
+Can we tune the eigenvector entries and construct the network structure accordingly$?$ The question one can ask that how values of the eigenvector and the corresponding network structure are related.
+Reversely, to get a particular behavior for the eigenvector what will be the interaction matrix which in our case is the network's adjacency matrix.
+The tuning can be performed based on a particular function $\zeta$, and for our purpose here it is the inverse participation ratio (IPR) of the PEV (Eq. (\ref{eq_IPR})).